aliyun/terraform-provider-alicloud/website/docs/r/slb_acl.html.markdown

 * `name` - (Required) Name of the access control list.
 * `ip_version` - (Optional, ForceNew) The IP Version of access control list is the type of its entry (IP addresses or CIDR blocks).
 It values ipv4/ipv6.
 Our plugin provides a default ip_version: "ipv4".
-* `entry_list` - (Optional) A list of entry (IP addresses or CIDR blocks) to be added.
+* `entry_list` - (Optional) A list of entry (IP addresses or CIDR blocks) to be addedintranet.
 At most 50 etnry can be supported in one resource.
 It contains two sub-fields as `Entry Block` follows.
 * `tags` - (Optional, Available in v1.66.0+) A mapping of tags to assign to the resource.
 * `resource_group_id` - (Optional, ForceNew, Available in v1.67.0+) Resource group ID.